davidcao1337/Chip-Trade-Game/README.txt

 - Bug fixes (Red Bandage)
 - More testing

+[3/28/20]
+- Input validation implemented
+- Implemented checks for sufficient power uses
+- Implemented checks for power graveyard condition (2 must be in the graveyard besides Libra's Scale)
+- Bug fix: Case for when player has 1 chip left is implemented correctly
+- Paladin's Shield now obeys Section III, Rule 4 of the official rules
+- Turn tracker implemented
+- Bug fix: Red Bandage no longer over-heals

-Possible Plans for Alpha 3.0:
+Plans for Alpha 3.0:
+- Modulized code
+- Implement a menu and allow player to replay the game
-- Bug fixes
+- Bug fixes (if any)
+- Implement Trade mechanic
+- Error handling?
 - More testing
-- Implement Trade mechanic
-- Error handling

-Version Alpha 1.0 completed on March 24, 2020
+Version Alpha 2.0 completed on March 28, 2020